thanhhau097/bmga/README.md

 - [ ] Post processing
     - [ ] Improve line detection opencv
     - [ ] Hanle multiple words in one label box using DB model
+- [ ] Post process for line data generation, only keep points that are corresponding to the x labels

 ### Approach